 PLUS Loans are for parent borrowers.
 The PLUS Loan program enables parents to borrow an amount equal to the cost of education minus any financial aid.
 The maximum interest is 9% for PLUS.

-Students are not required to demonstrate financial need to qualify for the unsubsidized Stafford Loan; however, they will be responsible for interest that accrues during and after school attendance.
+Students are not required to demonstrate financial need to qualify for the unsubsidized Direct Student Loan; however, they will be responsible for interest that accrues during and after school attendance.

 Supplemental Educational Opportunity Grant (SEOG)

 SEOG grants provide funds to students with exceptional financial need.
-Priority in awarding SEOGs is given to students who receive Pell Grants.
+Priority in awarding SEOGs is given to students with a zero EFC.

 Current students may enroll in Campbellsville’s Student Work Program to obtain financial aid in exchange for part-time work.
 These part-time positions are offered on campus or with affiliated nonprofit organizations.
 To apply for Work Study opportunities students must complete the FAFSA and answer “yes” to the question when it asks if they are interested in Work Study.
 Students also must have a financial need to receive a Work Study placement.